chriskrycho/v5.chriskrycho.com/site/journal/2023/Reflections on a Month with Nova and BBEdit.md

 [finbar]: https://www.roeybiran.com/apps/finbar

 That leaves me in the interesting spot where I am going to be a happy user BBEdit, but not (yet, at least) a paying one!
 If at some point my usage pattern shifts, I will happily pay for it, because it is a great tool.
 Indeed, I may at some point pay for it just because it *is* a great tool and I like supporting the developers of good tools.
 For the moment, though, I think BBEdit in Free Mode is going to be all I need!

+### July 29

+One way of summarizing my current very positive sentiment about BBEdit:

+I like to write on my iPad sometimes.
+(Less since switching to Apple Silicon-powered laptops a couple years ago, but still sometimes.)
+Just now, I was thinking about picking up to write with it and thought, <i>Which app, though?
+Hmm.
+I really wish BBEdit were on the iPad.</i>

 </details>